-A yoga student of 18 years, Dawn founded The Yoga School in Singapore as a space to explore yoga in a safe environment.
-The Yoga School is an offering to anyone who is curious about yoga and passionate about learning.
+A yoga student since 2000, Dawn founded The Yoga School in 2016 as an offering to the yoga community in Singapore.
 Guided by a global community of kind, knowledgeable and responsible teachers, Dawn hopes to share the immense benefits of yoga she has experienced herself.
 Her classes offer a gentle and invigorating practice, while building awareness of our mind-body-breath alignment.

-When not at a yoga studio, Dawn is most likely to be found with her dog Bei, either watching the latest Korean drama in bed, or exploring far-flung corners of Singapore together.
-Dawn is an adventurous traveller and a spa junkie, and loves experiencing new places and cultures.
+When not at a yoga studio, Dawn is most likely to be found with her dog Bei – either watching the latest Korean drama in bed or exploring far-flung corners of Singapore together.
+Dawn is an adventurous traveller and a spa junkie.
+She loves experiencing new places and cultures.

 Losing sleep over a problem is not going to make it go away.
 Instead, try to do what you can and leave what you can’t.